projectsesame/sesame/design/ratelimit-design.md

 The `RateLimitPolicy` defines parameters for local and/or global rate limiting.

-For local rate limiting, the user defines the rate limit itself, as "requests per second" and "burst" parameters, which Contour translates into [token bucket](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#envoy-v3-api-field-extensions-filters-http-local-ratelimit-v3-localratelimit-token-bucket) settings.
+For local rate limiting, the user defines the rate limit itself, as "requests per second" and "burst" parameters, which Sesame translates into [token bucket](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/local_ratelimit/v3/local_rate_limit.proto#envoy-v3-api-field-extensions-filters-http-local-ratelimit-v3-localratelimit-token-bucket) settings.

 For global rate limiting, the user defines the descriptors to be generated and sent to the external RLS.
 Descriptors contain entries including things like: the client IP, the value of a particular header, the destination cluster, etc.
 The external RLS makes the rate limit decision based on the descriptors, and returns either a 200 or a 429 to Envoy.
 The operator of the external RLS must configure it with actual rate limits for different descriptors.
-Each RLS implementation may have its own configuration format and mechanism for defining rate limits for descriptors, so Contour cannot provide a generic API for defining these.
+Each RLS implementation may have its own configuration format and mechanism for defining rate limits for descriptors, so Sesame cannot provide a generic API for defining these.

 For global rate limiting, an `ExtensionService` is defined to map to an external Rate Limit Service.
-The RLS is defined in the Contour config file, which will be used by any `HTTPProxies` that define a global rate limit policy.
+The RLS is defined in the Sesame config file, which will be used by any `HTTPProxies` that define a global rate limit policy.

 ## Detailed Design